rvi01/LoginAssessment/README.md

 MONGODB :- 5.0.14

 Hey guys i already made the similar project earlier so i transfer the same project and updated it with google login.
-Please use following node and mongodb version to run the project.
+Please use mentioned node and mongodb version to run the project.

 Step to load the project: